 How we can help?

-At the Foot clinic we will identify what has most likely been damaged.
+At the Foot Clinic we will identify what has most likely been damaged.
 We do this by gently manipulating your foot and assessing the areas of most tenderness.

-We then work with you and agree a plan of recovery which will include rehabilitation, exercise and regular strapping support until you can safely weight bear again.
+We work with you and agree a plan of recovery which will include rehabilitation, exercise and regular strapping support until you can safely weight bear again.